+where $B(\cdot,\cdot)$ is the beta function.
+The distribution describes the log of an inverted beta random variable with parameters $\alpha$ and $\beta$.
+The parameters $\mu_z$ and $\sigma_z$ allow for shifting and scaling.
+Due to the previous effectiveness of the model, we utilize this model for all simulations with first differences (D = 1) unless otherwise specified and refer to it as decoupled dynamic shrinkage (DC-DS).

-The existence of time-varying and non-time-varying covariates have traditionally posed a significant challenge for changepoint analysis in regression.
-The decoupled approach's ability to deal with time-varying and non-time-varying covariates grants the algorithm additional flexibility and robustness to deal with various types of real world problems.
-This extension further highlights the benefit of separating the processes of modeling and changepoint selection.
-During the modeling step, a complex Bayesian model can be fit to the existing data that incorporates a variety of complexities such as covariates, heteroskedastic noise and non-stationary inputs.
-As long as the model can produce fairly smooth estimate of the coefficients for the predictors of interest, the decoupled approach can adapt the inference part to identify key changepoints.
+Note that the decoupled approach is not restricted by the Bayesian DLM specification.
+A complex Bayesian model incorporating a variety of complexities such as covariates, heteroskedastic noise and non-stationary inputs can be fit to the data.
+The main recommendation is to fit a model that estimates fairly smooth coefficients for the predictors of interest.
+Then, the decoupled approach can adapt the inference part to identify key changepoints.
 This level of flexibility grants the decoupled approach the ability to work with more applications than previous existing changepoint algorithms.
-Examples of the decoupled approach with static parameters can be seen in Section \ref{change_reg_cov}.
+Extensions for dealing with multiple predictors and static parameters are shown in the Appendix 4.